Inorganic Compounds and Their Reactions

 Introduction

-Inorganic compounds are chemical compounds that do not contain carbon-hydrogen bonds.
-They are typically composed of metals, non-metals, and metalloids.
+Inorganic compounds are chemical compounds that do not contain carbon-hydrogen bonds (with few exceptions like organometallic compounds).
+They are typically composed of elements from across the periodic table, including metals, non-metals, and metalloids.
+Their properties vary greatly depending on the constituent elements and their bonding.

 Basic Concepts

 The study of inorganic compounds is known as inorganic chemistry.
-Inorganic chemistry is a vast field that encompasses a wide range of topics, including:
+This vast field encompasses:

 Equipment and Techniques